 Too much noise can be very distressing and affect people's quality of life.
 Our officers respond to and investigate complaints of noise nuisance at domestic and commercial premises.

 We can investigate the following types of noise nuisance:

 We cannot take action against normal traffic and aircraft noise, children playing, noise from anti social behaviour in the street and noise from normal domestic activities.

-You can make a complaint about noise online by sending in the noise pollution reporting form.
+You can make a complaint about noise online by completing the noise pollution reporting form.

-We will need your name, address, telephone number and the address of the premises that you are complaining about (if known).
+We will need your name, address, telephone number and the address of the premises that you are complaining about.
 Your details are kept confidential.
 Please note we can't accept anonymous complaints.

 We will try to resolve your complaint informally by contacting the person making the noise and giving them advice.
 You should also begin keeping a diary sheet which can be downloaded on this page.

 If the problem continues our officers will need to visit your property to hear the noise for themselves, so it is important that you contact our monitoring service whilst the noise is happening.
 The officer will look at a number of issues, including the time of day; the nature of the area; the volume, length and frequency of the noise and the activity that is causing the noise.